-- a.
-Flight notification messages. - 1.
-When received in the proper format, VFR flight notification messages are automatically acknowledged and suspended by the operational system.
-Deliver VFR and IFR ADCUS messages to CBP.
-Store IFR ADCUS messages in the history file, as appropriate. - 2.
-Acknowledge receipt of a flight notification message as soon as practical by transmitting the letter R followed by the full ACID; e.g., R N7llVR.
-Deliver VFR and IFR ADCUS messages to CBP.
+a.
+Flight notification messages.

+1. When received in the proper format, VFR flight notification messages are automatically acknowledged and suspended by the operational system.

+2. Acknowledge receipt of a flight notification message as soon as practical by transmitting the letter R followed by the full ACID; e.g., R N711VR.
 Suspense VFR flight notification messages until arrival or closure information is received.
 File IFR messages.

-Remove IFR inbounds from Mexico from the inbound list once ADCUS message is delivered to CBP. - b.
+b.
 Search and Rescue.
 Provide search and rescue service in accordance with standard format/time increments listed in Section 3, Alerting Service, and Chapter 8, Search and Rescue (SAR) Procedures.
 The departure station in Mexico is responsible for initiating SAR action until an acknowledgment of the flight notification message is received.